Bendodroid/RocketFuelManager/README.md

     - Editing or Removing of recipes in JSON files (under construction)
         - Currently you have to delete saved recipes manually or overwrite them
-- Specify storage method, export to extra file or Cookbook.db